Free home visits

 Those with hearing loss generally have surviving hair cells that recognise the most powerful sound vibrations and then switch them into neural signals to be sent to the brain.
 With that in mind, here are some of the advantages of digital hearing aids currently available in the industry:

-There has been a rise of digital hearing aid apps and remote assistant features offering quick and convenient rechargeable options and artificial intelligence that learns in real time.
+There has been a rise in digital hearing aid apps and remote assistant features offering quick and convenient rechargeable options and artificial intelligence that learns in real time.

 Digital hearing aids can be paired with smartphones, tablets, and other digital wireless devices.
 Connecting you to the world via streaming and entertainment.